paigematheson14/MARCH_refgenome_blowflies/README.md

 This script removes contaminants and filters out contigs that are less than 1000bp in length (script provided at https://github.com/meeranhussain/Genome_assembly_AND_annotation).
 I altered the script because i had long read data and meeran's script used qualimap (i used seqkit instead to filter out reads less than 1000bp).

-This is to remove low quality,small and contaminated contigs.
-It actually didn't really make a huge deal to my assmeblies but did it nevertheless.
+This is to remove low quality, small and contaminated contigs.
+It actually didn't really make a huge deal to my assmeblies but good to do anyway.

 ```
 #!/bin/bash